Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 To double check whether you are getting sleep data at all, go into the Apple Health App (white icon with a heart) then tap browse, then sleep and see if you have any data there.
 Make sure you see both “in bed” (saved by the iPhone) and “asleep” samples (saved by the Apple Watch) in the Health App, both of which Athlytic relies on for its Sleep tab.

 If you don’t see Asleep samples then your Apple Watch still isn’t set up properly to track your sleep and you need to set it up (see here: <https://support.apple.com/guide/watch/sleep-apd830528336/watchos>) or use another app like Pillow to track.
-If you use another app or device other than native Apple Watch Sleep Tracking, you can select it as your preferred sleep tracker in the More tab in Athlytic.
+If you use another app or device other than native Apple Watch Sleep Tracking, you can select it as your preferred sleep tracker in Settings in Athlytic.
 If it is not listed please let me know.
 Selecting the app you use as your preferred sleep tracker usually fixes issues like seeing duplicate sleep data - however I have also seen apps like Pillow save duplicate sleep samples which uninstalling and reinstalling the app usually fixes.

 If you do see both asleep and in bed samples in the Health App, then it might be something else so please screen shot and email me what the asleep samples look like in Apple Health so that I can see the “source” listed.

 Ps if you are having trouble getting the Apple Watch’s native sleep tracking to track your sleep correctly, this has been my routine and seems to work well (1) I do have a sleep schedule set for everyday that is around the time i normally go to bed and wake up (2) if i go to bed earlier I will toggle sleep mode on, on my watch (3) as soon as I wake up in the am, usually before my sleep end/alarm time, i open my iPhone and go to the controls screen and turn off sleep mode on it.
 This has consistently worked for me counting my sleep correctly.

 ### Double Counting Sleep?
 This usually occurs because you are using a 3rd party app or hardware device for sleep tracking, and the app or device writes duplicate sleep data into Apple Health.
-Try going into the More tab and setting your preferred Sleep Tracker, then go back to the sleep tab and pull down to refresh.
+Try going into Settings and setting your preferred Sleep Tracker, then go back to the sleep tab and pull down to refresh.
 Please let us know if this does not fix this issue or if you are using another 3rd party app or device that is not listed.
 If it doesn’t fix the issue, we may need to dig a little deeper to diagnose why your sleep is being double counted.

 ## Exertion/Effort